Mr. Trash Wheel: History

 Adam Lindquist, Vice President of the Waterfront Partnership of Baltimore and leader of the Healthy Harbor Initiative, approached What Works Studio, a marketing agency based in Baltimore and San Diego, to leverage the popularity of a video of the device in 2015.
 What Works Studio creative strategist Justin Allen was immediately struck with the organic look of the device and suggested personifying it with googly eyes and giving it a name.
 Several names were suggested by the What Works Studio staff, but Mr. Trash Wheel is the one that stuck.
 What Works Studio suggested using Twitter as the primary channel for communication, and Mr. Trash Wheel started gaining a following under the management of multiple What Works Studio staff.
 At this point, the googly eyes existed only on images of the trash wheel.
 The first set of physical eyes, handmade by Lindquist in his spare time, were removed after a brief period.
 In March 2016, Key Tech, a Baltimore-based technology solutions company, donated a more robust pair of permanent eyes.

 In 2023, a 15-minute documentary was created by the Rivers are Life media company to educate viewers about Mr. Trash Wheel and the Baltimore water wheel family.

+In April 2025, Mr. Trash Wheel was outfitted with a purple Ravens-themed tarp.
+The football team announced a five-year, $3.75 million funding partnership to support the Healthy Harbor Initiative.

 The Trash Wheel Fan Fest is a yearly festival held to celebrate Mr. Trash Wheel, generating unique works of fan art.

 Additional instances

 Several additional trash wheels have been produced since the success of the original.
-Four of them in the Baltimore Harbor and there are plans for one on the West Coast and one in Central America.
-Working with Kellett, Panamanian officials were able to secure a grant to place a trash wheel in Panama City.
+Three of them in the Baltimore Harbor, one on the West Coast and one in Central America.

-Like Mr. Trash Wheel, the others deployed so far have also been anthropomorphized:
+Like Mr. Trash Wheel, the others deployed so far in Baltimore have also been anthropomorphized: